Thelaurenhutch/WhatCommitteeAreYou/README.md

-# WhatCommitteeAreYou
+# What Committee Are You??

 This is a game for work inspired by https://github.com/sophie006liu.

 Thats all.

 Okay bye.